vuejs/rfcs/active-rfcs/0000-sfc-script-refs.md

 # Motivation

-Usually when writing code, we expect that `.value` is not needed to access variables, and the access method of `.value` has no additional benefit to users.
-The characteristics of `.value` also cause the code to look messy when non-ref variables are used with ref objects.
+Usually when writing code, somebody don't want to write `.value`, and we don't need to access properties other than `value` most time.
+Although it's quite right to write `. value`, it's not elegant.

-`.value` is a unified feature of ref objects, so we think we can use the compiler to remove this feature while retaining the response function.
+So i think we can use the compiler to add `.value` `ref()`  while we don't need to write them.

 # Detailed design